JoshTeperman/zendesk-app/Readme.md

 ## Dependencies

 Your npm modules will be installed automatically when you run `npm install`.
-View the package.json files in root director and client director for a full list.
+View the package.json files in root directory and client directory for a full list.

 # Application Description